iris-edu/yasmine-stationxml-editor/docs/user-guide.md

 - a _station_ to transform the data into a form appropriate for transmission
 - a _channel_ including the _communication medium_ over which the data reaches the receiver

-Geophysicists use the term _instrument response_ to describe the unique signature the instrument imparts on the the observation.
+Geophysicists use the term _instrument response_ to describe the unique signature the instrument imparts on the observation.

 Yasmine provides access to two libraries with metadata descriptions and schema object definitions for well-known Earth-science observation instruments such as sensors and digitizers: